 - MD WIC requires 12 months of employment prior to application to the internship

 - Requires the applicant to have earned a Graduate Degree and have completed all academic requirements of the Accreditation Council for Education in Nutrition and Dietetics (ACEND)

 - Virginia/Maryland WIC internship does not participate in the “match” program

 - One internship class per year, 8 internship slots per class

-- Internship begins in September ends in August the following year, consisting of 1000 hours of supervised practice
+- Internship begins in October and ends in August the following year, consisting of 1000 hours of supervised practice

 - 42 weeks (9.5 months)